PHorg Logo

 GC1904

-For the next three decades, the Palace Hotel was the City's symbol of world class elegance to both visitors and San Franciscans alike.
+For the next three decades, The Palace Hotel was the City's symbol of world class elegance to both visitors and San Franciscans alike.
 (Among the many important events to take place there were a series of hearings before the U.S. Pacific Railway Commission in the summer of 1887 at which Lewis M. Clement was among those to provide testimony.)
-This all changed, of course, just after 5:12 A.M. on Wednesday, April 18, 1906, when a massive earthquake shook all of the San Francisco Bay Area.
-While the deliberately overbuilt and presumably "fireproof" Palace Hotel survived the quake with relatively modest physical damage, like so many other important buildings in the city, the hotel was soon overtaken by the raging fires that followed in its wake over the next three days.
-The flames reached the hotel early Wednesday afternoon, and by nightfall the magnificent world famous structure was reduced to a burned out shell.
+This all changed, of course, just after 5:12 A.M. on Wednesday, April 18, 1906, when a massive earthquakeshook all of the San Francisco Bay Area.
+The Palace had been deliberately overbuilt and was thought to be essentially "fireproof" because of its extensive standpipe system attached to and fed by water kept on site in a massive cistern located in the building's basement.
+While it survived the quake with relatively modest physical damage, like so many other important buildings in the city the hotel was soon overtaken by the raging fires that followed in its wake over the next three days and flames reached the hotel on early Wednesday afternoon.
+By nightfall the hotel's cistern had run dry, however, and with no other water source available because the temblor had destroyed the city's water mains, the magnificent world famous structure was soon reduced to a burned out shell.

 ph2 PH shell